Asibe-Cheta/Larnacei-Platform/SERVICE_INTEGRATION_README.md

 - Template-based messages for consistency
 - Delivery tracking for reliability

-## 🔄 Migration from Mock Services
+## 🔄 Migration from Mailgun to SendGrid

 The integration maintains backward compatibility with existing code:

-1. **Email Service**: Automatically uses Mailgun with nodemailer fallback
+1. **Email Service**: Automatically uses SendGrid with nodemailer fallback
-2. **SMS Service**: New Twilio integration with existing WhatsApp functionality
+2. **SMS Service**: Twilio integration with existing WhatsApp functionality
-3. **API Endpoints**: New endpoints for SMS functionality
+3. **API Endpoints**: All existing endpoints continue to work
-4. **Webhooks**: New webhook endpoints for delivery tracking
+4. **Webhooks**: Updated webhook endpoints for SendGrid delivery tracking

-All existing functionality continues to work while gaining real service capabilities.
+All existing functionality continues to work while using SendGrid for improved reliability.

 ## 📞 Support